jharwell/sierra/docs/src/philosophy.rst

        into their existing scripts with minimal fuss.
      - Low floor

+   * - Easy command-line tool integration
+     - For :ref:`plugins/engine` and :ref:`plugins/execenv`, SIERRA is designed
+       to make translating users' original commands to invoke an engine/run in an execution environment easy.
+Since these almost invariably *cmdline* commands, SIERRA uses the Principle of Least Surprise and simply wraps and these during stages 2.
+It *is* trivially possible to provide e.g., an alternative python API using a tool's python bindings to execute things, but not all tools have that.
+All engines/execution environments I've ever encountered *do* have cmdline APIs, hence this design choice.
+     - Low floor

    * - Maximally configurable
      - SIERRA is designed to be as modular and extensible as possible (just like ARGoS, ROS, Gazebo, etc.), so that it can be adapted for a wide variety